grafana/grafana/docs/sources/panels/configure-panel-options/index.md

 1. Enter a **Title**.

-   Text entered in this field is displayed at the top of your panel in the panel editor and in the dashboard.
+   Text entered in this field appears at the top of your panel in the panel editor and in the dashboard.

 1. Write a description of the panel and the data you are displaying.

-   Text entered in this field is displayed in a tooltip in the upper left corner of the panel.
+   Text entered in this field appears in a tooltip in the upper-left corner of the panel.

    You can use [variables you have defined]({{< relref "../../variables/" >}}) in the **Title** and **Description** field, but not [global variables]({{< relref "../../variables/variable-types/global-variables/" >}}).